 The shamanic drum is also known as the shaman's horse?
 Why?
 Because we 'ride' the beat of the drum when we journey.

 The journey beat helps us to transcend our everyday consciousness and slip into the altered state which allows us to visit the upper, middle and lower worlds where we receive insights and information to help us with a healing or even with our day to day lives.

 The drum itself has the power to heal people and animals, and to clear the land.

 Bringing a shamanic drum to life is a beautiful experience.
 We work in ceremony and honour the animal and the tree that gave us the materials and we treat every part of the process with the utmost respect.

 We birth at the strongest times of the lunar cycle, the full moon and the new moon.
 Honouring our own ancestry, we also work on the Celtic sabbats of Samhain, Yule, Imbolc, Ostara, Beltane, Litha, Lughnasadh and Mabon.

 Each drum has its own strength and personality.

-Unfortunately we're currently on hiatus due to Covid-19 restrictions.
+Unfortunately we're not booking larger venues at the moment due to Covid-19 restrictions.